Blog Posts in 2017

 • CBHA Men Join the Movement!

 You may notice more men with facial hair than usual the next time you come into a CBHA Clinic.
 These guys have answered the call to raise awareness about Men’s Health Issues throughout the month of November.
 It’s a fun way to call attention to some of the health issues men face.
-“We men, by nature, are less apt to take care of ourselves than women,” John Beauchamp,PA-C, ...
+“We men, by nature, are less apt to take care of ourselves than women,” John Beauchamp,PA-C, said.
+“Men are encouraged ...

 • Wash Hands Often to Stay Well!